-Sautéed Wild Copper River Salmon with California Avocado, Tomato and Mango Salad
+Sautéed Wild Copper River Salmon with a Tomato Mango Avocado Salad

 - Combine the avocado, tomato, mango, onion, lime juice, cilantro, and about a third of the salt in a bowl.